SynopsisThe PHP application running on the remote web server is affected by multiple vulnerabilities.

 It is, therefore, affected by the following vulnerabilities :

 - A server-side request forgery (SSRF) vulnerability exists due to an unspecified flaw related to request handling between a user and the server.
 A remote attacker can exploit this, via an MVG file with a specially crafted fill element, to bypass access restrictions and conduct host-based attacks.

-- A cross-site scripting vulnerability exists due to improper validation of user-supplied input to the 'first_comment_author' parameter.
+- A reflected cross-site scripting vulnerability exists in MediaElement.js due to improper validation of user-supplied input.
 A context-dependent attacker can exploit this, via a specially crafted request, to execute arbitrary script code in a user's browser session.
-(CVE-2016-6634)
+(CVE-2016-4567)

 Note that Nessus has not tested for these issues but has instead relied only on the application's self-reported version number.